CIS 5511. Programming Techniques

 4. Hash table

 Conceptually, a hash table is a dynamic set without internal order.
-It provides quick search/insert/delete by directly mapping a key value to an index in an array (table), but does not efficiently support the operations defined with respect to inter-element order or relation.
+It provides quick search/insert/delete by directly mapping a key value to an index in an array (table), but does not efficiently support the operations defined with respect to order or relation among elements.

 Among the three operations, each insertion and deletion usually requires a search (as duplicate keys are not allowed), therefore search is the representative operation in efficiency analysis.
 Since search is normally a mapping from a key to an index in the table, the intuition behind hash table is to directly build such a mapping index = h(key), without comparing the key with the elements in the table.
 Since the range of index is much smaller than the range of key, the mapping is many-to-one, not one-to-one.